bheimbu/annoSnake/docs/source/databases.rst

       Activating conda environment: .snakemake/conda/470c2f2e8fcb8ca18fd3a63b874c8969

-  Here, the *download-db.sh* file can be found under *annoSnake/workflow/.snakemake/conda/470c2f2e8fcb8ca18fd3a63b874c8969_/bin/download-db.sh*.
+  to get the location of the *download-db.sh* file.
+Here, it can be found under *annoSnake/workflow/.snakemake/conda/470c2f2e8fcb8ca18fd3a63b874c8969_/bin/download-db.sh*.
 Note, your conda environment will have a different name than mine (*470c2f2e8fcb8ca18fd3a63b874c8969*).

-  Finally, you must change following line in *download-db.sh*
+  Finally, you must change following line in the script *download-db.sh*

   .. code::